SilkRose/Pony/stories/fleetfall/fleetfall.md

 *It would solve the whole problem, though.*

-*Not exactly the outcome I'm looking for, but I need to be prepared for it.*
+*Not exactly the outcome I'm looking for, but I need to be prepared for it anyway.*

 *We could try to get the rules changed.*